-Growing can be really exciting but also super challenging.
-Some of the key things that helped us scale are:
+Growing a business can be really exciting but also super challenging.
+Some of the key things that helped us scale were:

-2. Learning to let go and trust other people- as a business grows it’s impossible to manage every little detail.
-Find great people and trust them to execute on your vision.
+2. Learning to let go and trust other people.
+As a business grows, it’s impossible to manage every little detail.
+Find great people and trust them to execute your vision.

-3. Focus- It’s easy to get distracted but keeping an eye on the core of your business helps focus resources.
+3. Focus.
+It’s easy to get distracted, but keeping an eye on the core of your business can help focus resources.